tasb/docker-kubernetes-training/labs/lab10.md

 # Lab 10 - Connect all the dots

-On this lab you'll build Dockerfiles and Kubernetes manifests for an app.
+On this lab you'll build Dockerfile and Kubernetes manifests for an app.

 ## On this lab